 The Battle Field.

-In the south the Atlantikwall, a wall of steel and concrete.
+To the south was France and the Atlantikwall, a wall of steel and concrete.

-In the north a countryside full of airfields, camps and ports.
+To the north was Britain, a countryside full of airfields, camps and ports.

 Air Ministry Photograph.